highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 *Learn how you can create a slot machine game in your domain.*

-## Overview
 This tutorial details how to create a slot machine game that pays out HFC in High Fidelity.

 Here is how your slot machine game might play when you complete this tutorial:

 ![](videos/slotMachine.mp4?resize=700)

->>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following:
-* Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*.
-* JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*.
-* Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.
+>>>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following: A) Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*; B) JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*; and C) Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.

 ### Requirements and Glossary
 To create this content, you'll need: